al1brn/geonodes/docs/demo_1.md

 - Geometry : linked with the output socket grid
 - Selection : no link
 - Position : no link
-- Position : linked ot the output socket of a node 'Combine XYZ'
+- Offset : linked ot the output socket of a node 'Combine XYZ'

 This is illustrated here below: